Breda Four: Government statement

 Ultimately, on 4 March, the cabinet presented a statement in which they abandoned the collective release.
 The cabinet emphasised that it retained the right to grant clemency on an individual basis.
 They announced additional examinations into the physical and mental condition of the detainees.
-In the event of any clemency, the cabinet stated that they would seek advice from experts, including individuals who are trusted in circles of resistance members and the persecuted.
+In the event of any clemency, the cabinet stated that they would seek advice from experts, including individuals who are trusted in circles of resistance members and victims.
 The debate on the release also contributed to provisions for victims of World War II.

 To get advice from resistance members and the persecuted, a "trust committee" was established with a delegation of seven members from COVVS.
 This committee, whose composition changed over time, consisted at the start solely of opponents of the release, including Hans Teengs Gerritsen (chairman) and Herman Milikowski.
 In addition to the government examination, they appointed their own medical expert, Hans Hers, to determine the health condition of the detainees.